SonWoohun/Woohun-s-Blog/_posts/2022-06-12-ControlCountryside.md

 ### 3. The undeveloped village type (Type 3)

-The subtypes for this village type is not provided.
+The author does not provide the subtypes for this village type.
+From the provided example of a village of this type, the author focuses on the high mobility in population shift and the absence of leadership--for example, the long-lasting antagonism between the traditional leading groups--as social factors that induced the village type.

 ### 4. The autonomic village type (Type 4)

+The author also omits the subtypes for this village type.
+However, the autonomy of these villages does not dominate the authority's policy.
+Some villages diminished after the wartime regime, and others had to meet the authority's demands during the rural development movement.

 ## IV.
-Reactions of Rural Societies and Rural Leaders
+Reactions of Rural Societies and Rural Leaders (Unfinished)